Regardless of your plans, your children may have different ideas when it comes to the future of your business.

 When they are toddlers, teens or young adults, children often surprise their parents in ways both good and bad.
 When it comes to family businesses, many owners assume their children will want to keep the enterprise within the family.
 After investing their time, money and sweat equity into the business, entrepreneurs are sometimes surprised to learn their kids aren’t interested in taking over the family business.

-“Many business owners never talk to their kids about transitioning their business and they can't understand why someone would reject the offer to run something as wonderful as the business they started," says Alan Wolberg, a senior wealth planner for City National Bank.
+“Many business owners never talk to their kids about transitioning their business and they can’t understand why someone would reject the offer to run something as wonderful as the business they started,” says Robert Stern, wealth planning consultant with RBC Wealth Management–U.S.

-Wolberg says he sees business owners all the time who are forced into making quick business transition decisions when they discover the next generation won't be running it.
+Stern says he sees many business owners who are forced into making quick business transition decisions when they discover the next generation won’t be running it.

-“It's heartbreaking to see things go wrong, especially over something that could have been as easy as a short conversation over dinner about whether your kids have an interest in owning your business in the future," says Wolberg.
+“It’s heartbreaking to see things go wrong, especially over something that could have been as easy as a short conversation over dinner about whether your kids have an interest in owning your business in the future,” he says.

 Successful entrepreneurs are skilled at growing their businesses; however, their focus on the business can mean they don’t always have a concrete plan for their family wealth.
 According to RBC’s Wealth Transfer Report, less than half (39 percent) of business owners have a comprehensive plan in place for the future of their business or their family wealth and 22 percent of business owners have yet to start even minimal transition planning.